Savannah River Site: Tritium stockpile management

-Another source of tritium was required, and DOE turned to the TVA.
-Tritium producing burnable absorber rods (TPBARs) were sent to the TVA for irradiation in its commercial Watts Bar Nuclear Plant and Sequoyah Nuclear Plant and sent subsequently for processing to the TEF at SRS.

 H Canyon nuclear materials disposition

 H Canyon is the sole operational, industrial-scale, nuclear reprocessing facility in the United States.
 At the end of the Cold War, its mission shifted towards non proliferation and environmental remediation by processing and downblending weapon-grade nuclear materials, like high-enriched uranium or plutonium, for final disposition.

-The spent fuel rods are dissolved in nitric acid and the chemical separation occurs in radiologically shielded facilities.
-It can also process spent nuclear fuel or "uranium liquid", also known as Target Residue Material, from third countries like for example, from the Chalk River Facilities in Canada, as part of the Global Threat Reduction Initiative launched in 2004 by the National Nuclear Security Administration to expand efforts similar to the Cooperative Threat Reduction program beyond the former Soviet Union.
+Spent fuel rods are dissolved in nitric acid and the chemical separation occurs in radiologically shielded facilities.
+It can also process spent nuclear fuel or "uranium liquid", also known as Target Residue Material, from third countries like for example, from the Chalk River Laboratories in Canada, as part of the Global Threat Reduction Initiative launched in 2004 by the National Nuclear Security Administration to expand efforts similar to the Cooperative Threat Reduction program beyond the former Soviet Union.

 Waste management and disposition

 F-area and H-area tank farms

-The production and processing of strategic materials has generated about 160 MUSgal of liquid radioactive waste that have been concentrated by evaporation to preserve tank space to a volume estimated, in November 2005, at 36.4 MUSgal.
+The production and processing of strategic materials generated about 160 MUSgal of liquid radioactive waste that have been concentrated by evaporation to preserve tank space to a volume estimated, in November 2005, at 36.4 MUSgal.
 It is stored in 51 carbon-steel tanks, built between 1951 and 1981, and grouped into two tank farms in the F-area and H-area.
 Evaporation began at F Area in 1960, and H Area in 1963.
 Evaporator water, containing low levels of radioactivity, was discharged to the F and H Area seepage basins until in 1990, it was rerouted to the Saltstone Facility.
 As of 2025, the tanks are being emptied and decommissioned under the regulatory oversight of the Nuclear Regulatory Commission.

-The legacy nuclear waste consists of approximately 2.6 MUSgal of sludge, composed primarily of insoluble metal hyrdroxide solids that settled at the bottom of the tanks; and approximately 33.8 MUSgal of salt waste, which is composed of concentrated soluble salt solution (supernate) and crystallized saltcake.
+The legacy nuclear waste consists of approximately 2.6 MUSgal of sludge, composed primarily of insoluble metal hydroxide solids that settled at the bottom of the tanks; and approximately 33.8 MUSgal of salt waste, which is composed of concentrated soluble salt solution (supernate) and crystallized saltcake.
 This waste is being treated and further reduced in volume in the Salt Waste Processing Facility.
-The most radioactive part is sent to the Defense Waste Processing Facility for vitrification, while the remaining salt residues are grouted and sent to the Saltstone Disposal Facility for disposal.
+The most radioactive part is sent to the DWPF for vitrification, while the remaining salt residues are grouted and sent to the Saltstone Disposal Facility for disposal.